mctechspot/GoogleCloudAIInActionData/README.md

     - orbit_class_types.json
 ```

+## Run Database Locally
-Once the JSON files have been generated, it is time to import them with the mongodb-import.sh script.
+Once the JSON files have been generated, it is time to import them to the local database with the mongodb-import-local.sh script.
 ```
-bash mongodb-import.sh
+bash mongodb-import-local.sh
 ```

 The output should show that data was imported into the orbit_class_types and asteroids collection of the asteroids database.